 Reporting Violations and Anonymous Complaints

 Enphase Suppliers shall provide an anonymous complaint mechanism for managers and workers to report workplace grievances.
 Enphase Suppliers shall protect whistleblower confidentiality and prohibit retaliation.
-Enphase has established a Whistleblower Hotline at (866) 388-3117 and a web portal at https://www.whistleblowerservices.com/enph, for those who wish to report violations anonymously.
+Enphase has established a Whistleblower Hotline at (844) 234-0815 in the United States and a web portal at enphase.ethicspoint.com for those who wish to report violations anonymously.
 Enphase Suppliers will not be required to reveal their identity when they contact the Whistleblower Hotline, although providing their identity may assist in our investigation.
 Enphase shall prohibit retaliation.

 Reports regarding Enphase concerning accounting, internal accounting controls or auditing matters will be directed to the Enphase Audit Committee of the Board of Directors, which shall take responsibility for conducting or overseeing any investigation that is undertaken.